Clause 1 - Homelessness reviews and strategies

 The ground is fundamentally shifting under us as we debate such issues, as it did when we debated them previously.
 The whole picture is changing and, before long, registered social landlords will be the dominant feature on the social housing landscape and local authorities will be much less dominant.
 Indeed, it has been predicted for some time that we will see the death of the council house during the lifetime of the current Government.

-Photo of Mr Don Foster
+Photo of Don Foster Don Foster Liberal Democrat, Bath

 It would strengthen the hon.
-Gentleman's argument if he knew that the current projection, based on the present rate of transfers, is that by 2004—probably before the end of the Government's term in office—the majority of social housing will be in the hands of registered social landlords.
+Gentleman's argument if he knew that the current projection, based on the present rate of transfers, is that by 2004—probably before the end of the Government's term in office—the Majority of social housing will be in the hands of registered social landlords.
 Therefore, it is vital to ensure that mechanisms are in place to ensure that registered social landlords, and the other bodies to which the amendments refer, work closely with the local authorities, which will continue to be responsible for the homelessness strategy.

-Photo of Mr Nigel Waterson
+Photo of Nigel Waterson Nigel Waterson Conservative, Eastbourne

 The hon.
 Gentleman is right.
 I am sorry that I have to agree with him, but I am sure that we will find something to disagree about later.